ExtensityAI/symbolicai/README.md

     Embed()
 ))
 ```
-The stream operation chunks the long input text into smaller chunks and passes them to the inner expression, which returns us a `generator` object.
-In this case, to perform more complex operations, we open a stream and pass in a `Sequence` object which cleans, translates, outlines and embeds the information.
+The stream operation chunks the long input text into smaller chunks and passes them to the inner expression, which returns a `generator` object.
+In this case, to perform more complex operations, we open a stream and pass a `Sequence` object which cleans, translates, outlines and embeds the information.

-The issue with that approach is only that the resulting chunks are processed independently from each other.
+The issue with this approach is, that the resulting chunks are processed independently from each other.
 This means that the context of the chunks is not preserved.
 To solve this issue, we can use the `Cluster` expression instead, where the independent chunks are recombined based on their similarity.
 We illustrate this in the following figure:

 <img src="https://raw.githubusercontent.com/Xpitfire/botdynamics/main/assets/images/img6.png" width="720px">